moosy/kosmos-cp1-toolchain/README.md

 ```

-With -d option you can display the explanation of every command (in german):
+With the -d option you can display the explanation for each command.
+In the near future there may also be an English version for this:

 ```